-Indian Bend Road northwest branch of Indian Bend Wash (approximately 1.1 miles).
+Indian Bend Wash Northwest Branch - Scottsdale Road to Indian Bend Road Construct a new 10' shared use path connecting Scottsdale's Indian Bend Wash Path to an existing bridge where Scottsdale Road crosses the northwest branch of Indian Bend Wash (approximately 1.1 miles).
 This connection is part of a proposed Regional Conduit identified in MAG's 2020 Active Transportation Plan.
 Street Reconfigurations and Enhanced Pedestrian/Bicycle Crossings Pedestrian/Bicycle Crossing Enhancements Improve the ability for pedestrians and bicyclists to safely cross busy streets.
 Improvements may include hybrid pedestrian beacons, rectangular rapid flash beacons, pedestrian refuges, pedestrian median barriers, crosswalk treatments, sidewalk gap removals and improved lighting or other approved technologies.
 Buffered Bike Lanes (Striping) Repurpose underutilized curb lanes and/or unnecessary two-way center turn lanes by striping buffered bike lanes Neighborhood Greenways (Bicycle Boulevards) Design and construct improvements to support Neighborhood Bikeways.
 Typical features of these corridors include restriping, traffic calming, wayfinding signage and enhanced crossings of major roadways.
 Grade Separated Pedestrian/Bicycle Crossings Install new grade separated crossings for pedestrians and cyclists across major streets with strong active transportation use.
 The new connections would support connections from paths to parks/schools/employment across arterial roadways.
 Targeted corridors would include Scottsdale Road, Hayden Road and Shea Boulevard.
 Separated Bike Lanes Repurpose underutilized curb lanes and/or unnecessary two-way center turn lanes by constructing physical buffers for bike lanes or constructing new side paths.
 Roadway Right Sizing Repurpose underutilized curb lanes and/or unnecessary two-way center turn lanes by narrowing roadway footprints (moving curbs).

-Preservation/Maintenance/ Optimization Pavement Management Complete ongoing street and alley pavement overlays and all associated improvements, which may include milling and surface treatments on the existing roadway; traffic control; new pavement thickness; water valve and manhole lowering and raising; signal detection upgrades from loops to video; Americans with Disabilities Act (ADA) upgrades for concrete ramps and signal push buttons; concrete repairs to curbs and sidewalks; new striping plans; new thermoplastic striping; and new signage for bike lanes and sidewalks.
-ADA Improvements Scottsdale has developed an ADA Transition plan for improved pedestrian accessibility through the provision of improved sidewalk ramps, improved transit stops, modifications to driveway cross slopes and the elimination of sidewalk gaps.
+Preservation/Maintenance/ Pavement Management Complete ongoing street and alley pavement overlays and all associated improvements which may include milling and surface treatments on the existing roadway; traffic control; new pavement thickness; water valve and manhole lowering and raising; signal detection upgrades from loops to video, Americans with Disabilities Act (ADA) upgrades for concrete ramps and signal push buttons; concrete repairs to curbs and sidewalks; new striping plans; new thermoplastic striping; and new signage for bike ADA Imagination Controdule has devialented an ADA Transition also for improved ADA Improvements Scottsdale has developed an ADA Transition plan for improved pedestrian accessibility through the provision of improved sidewalk ramps, improved transit stops, modifications to driveway cross slopes and the elimination of sidewalk gaps.
 Improvements to corner ramps are also federally required for pavement overlay projects.
-Signal System and ITS Replacements and Upgrades Scottsdale currently operates 318 traffic signals and 175 ITS cameras, all with limited lifespans for equipment and structures.
+Signal System and ITS Scottsdale currently operates 318 traffic signals and 175 ITS cameras, all Replacements and Upgrades with limited lifespans for equipment and structures.
 Intelligent Transportation System (ITS) communications equipment and traffic control room requirements must also be upgraded over time.
 In addition, changes in technology, design standards and citizen expectations (including bicycle detection and emergency vehicle preemption) can affect how the signal system is managed and maintained.
-Streetlight Replacement and Maintenance Scottsdale is responsible for close to 9,000 streetlights, all with limited lifespans for equipment and structures.
+Streetlight Replacement and Scottsdale is responsible for close to 9,000 streetlights, all with limited Maintenance lifespans for equipment and structures.
 Traffic Signals Install new signals that have met warrants or perform major signal renovations at up to four intersections per year.
-Intersection and Roadway Corridor Safety Improvements Scottsdale prepares a citywide collision report every two years, and the data is used to prioritize locations to conduct roadway safety assessments.
+Intersection and Roadway Scottsdale prepares a citywide collision report every two years, and the Corridor Safety data is used to prioritize locations to conduct roadway safety Improvements assessments.
 The assessments often identify long-term capital improvement recommendations.
-Only a small number of these intersection improvements qualify for federal grants.
+Only a small number of these All Control of the Co The state of the s intersection improvements qualify for federal grants.
 Transit Stop Improvements Construct new or renovate existing transit shelters and bus stop pads and furnishings.
 There are currently close to 600 bus stops in the city, of which 197 have shelters.